ToxPuro/astaroth/samples/advection-example/README.md

 * . ./sourceme.sh
 * cd samples/advection-example
 * ./build.sh
-* Run with `sbatch disbatch.sh` (You have to modify the sbatch file to fit your cluster)
+* Run with `sbatch disbatch.sh` (You have to modify the sbatch file to fit your cluster.
+Or if on your own computer simply run ./build/advection-example)
 * In the end there should be a movie of a moving sine wave in output-postprocessed/movies/lines/C.png

 # Learning